2 Corinthians 6:17 “Therefore “Come out from among them And be separate, says the Lord. Do not touch what is unclean, And I will receive you.”

 Leviticus 15:13 “And when he who has a discharge is cleansed of his discharge, then he shall count for himself seven days for his cleansing, wash his clothes, and bathe his body in running water; then he shall be clean.”

-The use of running water, isolation, virology, how to detect and diagnose disease, have modern day understanding to them.
+The use of running water, isolation, virology, how to detect and diagnose disease, all have modern day applications today.
 If they had grasped the concepts of the Bible in the Middle Ages, they may have been able to save more lives back then.
 The people probably didn’t understand micro cellular biology in Moses’s day, they had to trust God for the processes He put in place.
-All of these rules were not only for the safety of the people, they also have a spiritual parallel to them as well.
+All of these rules were not only for the safety of the people, they also had a spiritual purpose to them as well.

 2 Corinthians 6:16-18 “And what agreement has the temple of God with idols?
 For you are the temple of the living God.
 As God has said:

 I will be their God,

 And they shall be My people.”

 “Therefore, “Come out from among them